 However, if proof of the charging party's misconduct could affect the unfair labor practice findings, an affirmatively pleaded defense regarding the misconduct must be heard.
 This applies even if no charge was filed regarding the misconduct, or a charge regarding the misconduct was withdrawn or dismissed.
 See County Concrete Corp., 366 NLRB No. 64, slip op. at 1 n.
+1

-1 (2018) (union's failure to advise employees of their Beck rights not to pay dues for nonrepresentational activities could be raised by the respondent employer as an affirmative defense to the 8(a)(5) complaint allegation that it unlawfully failed to deduct dues, even though no charge was filed asserting a Beck violation), enfd.
+(2018) (union's failure to advise employees of their Beck rights not to pay dues for nonrepresentational activities could be raised by the respondent employer as an affirmative defense to the 8(a)(5) complaint allegation that it unlawfully failed to deduct dues, even though no charge was filed asserting a Beck violation), enfd.
 765 Fed.
 Appx.
 712 (3d Cir.
-2019); and Chicago Tribune Co., 304 NLRB 259, 259-261 (1991) (respondent employer in 8(a)(5) bad-faith bargaining case could raise the union's bad faith bargaining as an affirmative defense, even though the employer's previous 8(b)(3) charges regarding the union's conduct had been dismissed or withdrawn).
+2019); and Chicago Tribune Co., 304 NLRB 259, 259-261 (1991) (respondent employer in 8(a)(5) bad-faith bargaining case could raise the union's bad faith bargaining as an affirmative defense, even though the employer's previous 8(b)(3) charges regarding the union's conduct had been dismissed by the General Counsel or withdrawn by the employer).
+See also American Bottling Co. v.
+NLRB, 992 F.3d 1129, 1140 (D.C.
+Cir.
+2021) ("When Regional Directors decline to bring charges, they do so by exercising authority delegated from the General Counsel rather than the Board.
+And when the General Counsel declines to issue a complaint 'no proceeding before the Board occurs at all[,]' and the action has no precedential value whatsoever."), citing and quoting NLRB v.
+Sears, Roebuck & Co., 421 U.S. 132, 138-139 (1975).
 Compare Greyhound Lines, 319 NLRB 554, 555-557 (1995) (affirmative defense based on alleged union misconduct was stricken because no nexus was shown between the alleged misconduct and the respondent's refusal to bargain, which was the subject of the complaint).